Jozty/website/content/functions/propOr.md

 ---
-title: propOr function
+title: PropOr function
-description: a thorough tour of propOr function
+description: Whether non-null object has an own property with the specified name, returns the value of that property.
+Otherwise, returns the provided default value
+keywords: Property, PropOr
 ---

 ## PropOr